About

 The Project offers the following services.
 There is no cost, but donations and providing volunteer time to support our work is crucial to our long-term success.

--Archives (donating items to the State Historical Society of Missouri at UMSL)
+-Archives (donating items to the State Historical Society of Missouri at UMSL, Missouri History Museum, Washington University, and others)

 -Conservation Consultation (how to protect your photos, papers, etc.)